c9s/typeloy/README.md

 - Supports both systemd and upstart.
 - Added commander integration.
 - Added `--build-dir`, `--bundle-file`, `--no-clean`, `--tag` options to the deploy command.
+- Added ability of publishing deployment info:

+          {
+                "deploy": {
+                    // Meteor Up checks if the app comes online just after the deployment
+                    // before mup checks that, it will wait for no. of seconds configured below "checkDelay": 15,
+                    "exposeSiteName": true,
+                    "exposeVersionInfo": true
+                 }
+          }

 - Added options for customzing build options like "architecture" and "server":

           {